blackflux/js-gardener/README.md

 Define dependencies that should be ignored from usage check.
 Useful when false negative is detected, e.g. for plugins where usage is defined in configuration.

-# How to Contribute to Gardener Repositories
+# How to Contribute

-Always run `npm test` locally before you open a PR.
+When you contribute to any Gardener repositories, always run `npm test` locally before you open a PR.